EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 “SERVO_DOWN” Moves servo to the “variable_servo_down_angle: 82” value set in the ercf_macros.cfg file.

-“ SERVO_TEST VALUE=145” Used to test the angle of the servo to fine tune the pressure on the filament blocks.
+“ SERVO_TEST VALUE=145” Used to test the angle of the servo to determine the proper servo arm angles.

 “STEPPER_BUZZ STEPPER="manual_stepper gear_stepper"” Used to test the stepper movement prior to use.